Doug Levitt

-and has resulted in songs, stories and images of fellow travelers, many struggling to get by.
-The project, modeled on WPA-era projects that drew a fuller portrait of America, is ongoing, passing 100,000 miles at the end of 2015.
+that has resulted in songs, stories and images of fellow travelers, many struggling to get by.
+The project, modeled on WPA-era projects that drew a fuller portrait of America, is ongoing, passing 150000 mi by 2023.

 Levitt has been featured by CNN, MSNBC, Fox News, The Wall Street Journal, Billboard, and Reuters.
 The Greyhound Diaries has resulted in two records, a one-man show, published writings, photo exhibits and a web series.

 Prior to embarking on his long journey, Levitt was a foreign correspondent.
 Based in London, he dispatched from Iran, Rwanda, and Bosnia for, among others, ABC, CNN and MSNBC.

 Personal life

 Levitt is the youngest child of former Washington, D.C.
 Councilmember and mayoral candidate Carol Schwartz and husband David Schwartz.
 He attended the Washington, D.C. public schools, graduating from Woodrow Wilson High School.
 When Levitt was 16, his father committed suicide, an experience he has mentioned in interviews as instrumental in his path toward becoming an artist.